Extensions of $\mathcal{KL}$ and Lyapunov Functions for Discrete-time Dynamical System Peaks Analysis: A Technical Summary

-One constructive alternative of $\klcls$ certificates consists in Lyapunov functions.
+One constructive alternative to $\klcls$ certificates consists in Lyapunov functions.
 Classical Lyapunov functions satisfy pure functional inequations and are not defined from the orbits of the dynamical system.
-One of the most interesting theoretical result for Lyapunov functions is the necessity of their existence for the stability (namely converse Lyapunov theorems).
-For our specific problem, we propose a new type of Lyapunov function called Opt-Lyapunov functions for which we obtain both direct (Th.~\ref{directoptlyap}) and converse theorem (Th~\ref{converseoptlyap}).
+One of the most interesting theoretical results for Lyapunov functions is the necessity of their existence for stability (namely, the converse Lyapunov theorems).
+For our specific problem, we propose a new type of Lyapunov function called the Opt-Lyapunov function, for which we obtain both direct (Th. ~\ref{directoptlyap}) and the converse theorem (Th~\ref{converseoptlyap}).
 The main difference between classical and Opt-Lyapunov functions is that Opt-Lyapunov functions are nonnegative but not definite (many zeros) and can take infinite values (outside reachable values taken by the dynamical system).
-The fact that Opt-Lyapunov functions are not definite (and not continuous) makes classical comparison functions impossible to use.
-In the classical case, comparison functions serve as link between our objective function $\varphi$ and the classical Lyapunov function.
+The fact that Opt-Lyapunov functions are not definite (and not continuous) renders classical comparison functions impossible to use.
+In the classical case, comparison functions serve as a link between our objective function $\varphi$ and the classical Lyapunov function.
 This link (and comparison functions) is replaced by the $(\xin,T,\varphi)$-compatibility notion (Th.~\ref{compatibilityth}).
-Theorem~\ref{summaryth} sums up the equivalences proved in this paper relatively to the peaks computation problem. \begin{theorem}[Summary] The following statements are equivalent: \begin{enumerate} \item The set $\gsls{\nu}$ is nonempty; \item There $(h,\beta)\in\funset(\nu)$ for which $\res(\nu,h)$ is nonempty; \item There exists $(h,\beta)\in\funset(\nu)$ such that $\Fnu(\bigks_\nu,h,\beta)$ is finite and $\nuopt=\max_{k\in\nn} \{\nu_k : k=0,\ldots, \bigks_\nu\}$; \item There exists $\theta\in\fin$ and $\gamma\in\klgen$ such that $\varphi(T^k(x))\leq \gamma(\theta(x),k)$ for all $x\in\xin$ and all $k\in\nn$ and $\inf_{t\geq 0} \gamma(\osp{\theta},t)<\nu_n$ for some $n\in\nn$; \item There exists an Opt-Lyapunov $(\xin,T,\varphi)$ compatible function. \end{enumerate} \end{theorem}
+Theorem~\ref{summaryth} summarizes the equivalences proved in this study with respect to the peak computation problem. \begin{theorem}[Summary] The following statements are equivalent. \begin{enumerate} \item The set $\gsls{\nu}$ is nonempty; \item There $(h,\beta)\in\funset(\nu)$ for which $\res(\nu,h)$ is nonempty; \item There exists $(h,\beta)\in\funset(\nu)$ such that $\Fnu(\bigks_\nu,h,\beta)$ is well-defined and finite and $\nuopt=\max_{k\in\nn} \{\nu_k : k=0,\ldots, \Fnu(\bigks_\nu,h,\beta)\}$; \item There exists $\theta\in\fin$ and $\gamma\in\klgen$ such that $\varphi(T^k(x))\leq \gamma(\theta(x),k)$ for all $x\in\xin$ and all $k\in\nn$ and $\inf_{t\geq 0} \gamma(\osp{\theta},t)<\nu_n$ for some $n\in\nn$; \item There exists an Opt-Lyapunov $(\xin,T,\varphi)$ compatible function. \end{enumerate} \end{theorem}